heig-vd-dai-course/heig-vd-dai-course/06.01-define-an-application-protocol/01-course-material/README.md

 exchange information between them (usually between a client and a server).
 It is defined by a set of rules that each party must follow to communicate.

-In this chapter, you will have a refresh about networking and you will learn where to find information about application protocols, how is defined an application protocol and how to define your own application protocol.
-In future chapters, you will learn how to interact with well known application protocols.
+In this course, you will learn where to find information about application protocols, how is defined an application protocol and how to define your own application protocol.
+In future courses, you will learn how to interact with well known application protocols.

+In a nutshell, by the end of this course, you should be able to:

+- Learn where to find information about application protocols.
+- Understand application protocol.
+- Define application protocols.
+- How to use an application protocol.

 > [!IMPORTANT]
 >
-> While quite short, this chapter is one of the most important in the course.
-It
+> While quite short, this course is one of the most important in the teaching
-> will help you to understand how applications communicate with each other and
+> unit.
+It will help you to understand how applications communicate with each
-> how to define your own application protocol for others to use.
+> other and how to define your own application protocol for others to use.

 ## What is an application protocol